 Before the design phase even begins, we have a brand strategy workshop, and after the workshop, I will deep dive into strategy research regarding your brand and industry.
 This lets us get really clear on your target audience and ideal customer.
 With this information, we can create a website and/or brand that speaks directly to your customer.

-Ask them if you don’t understand why your designer made the choice they did.
-There is usually a reason behind certain design choices, allowing your designer to give you the why behind what they did.
+Ask your designer if you don’t understand the choice they made.
+There is usually a reason behind certain design choices.
+So, by asking your designer, you can uncover the designs why.

 In an ideal world, there are never revisions, but that is not always a reality.